0xadada/resume/resume.md

 and intuition in  multiple technology stacks.
 Independently design and implement systems given loose business requirements and goals.
 Mentors other engineers.

-Defined technical strategy and drove execution across Salsify, Cinch  Financial, Nara Logics to implement  products  that  are  usable,  accessible,  delightful, performant, maintainable and cost  effective.
-Built products that been seen  by millions at Amazon, Walmart, Target and other big retailers  with brands such as Levi's, 3M, and L'Oréal.
+Defined technical vision & strategy, lead execution at Salsify, Cinch Financial, Nara Logics,  and implemented products that are usable, accessible,  delightful, performant, maintainable and cost effective.
+Built tools used by retailers such as Amazon, Walmart, Target, and more.
+Partnered with leaders at brands including 3M, Levi's, and L'Oréal to solve global B2B initiatives.

 EXPERIENCE